-The Lakers would be better off keeping Gasol and hope for a late surge when Kobe Bryant returns.
+The Lakers would be better off keeping Gasol and hoping for a late surge when Kobe Bryant returns.

 Even if they gave up on this season, they could get a better return of investment for Gasol.
 Trading for Bynum, only to then waive him, cannot be the best option.
 They would probably like to get either some first-round draft pick or a player with some upside.